 This is a high-quality all-in-one cat grooming tool that does a very impressive job.
-Essentially, this tool a combination between a comb and a rake.
+Essentially, this long hair cat brush is a combination between a comb and a rake.
 It uses the long and short teeth principle of the comb, but instead of simple teeth, it has stainless steel blades that are disposed longitudinally like in a rake.

 While regular blades are perpendicular to the cat's fur, with the ShedMonster, they are parallel to the fur.
 The overall effect is that this tool can take out a very large amount of hair in a short amount of time…but beware – it will strip the hair more than one of the brushes mentioned above.
 I do not like to use it on a coat that has a nice sheen - as it will eradicate even the finest hairs.

 05. JW Pet 5-Inch GripSoft Rotating Comfort Comb

 This small tool will be extremely useful when you have to deal with mats.
 Long haired cat grooming isn't a chore anymore.
 The JW Pet Rotating Comfort Comb will help you break up the mats and remove them without damaging your cat's skin.
 Its fine rotating teeth give it a gentle touch, which will make removing mats much easier.
-You can also use it at the end of the grooming session on the entire coat because it works very well a finishing tool.
+You can also use it at the end of the grooming session on the entire coat because it works very well as a finishing tool.

 06. Kong Zoom Groom for Cats

 Many readers swear by the K0ng Zoom Groom.
 They say how much their cats love the grooming process.
 My parents' cats (who like to be groomed, like this brush, but Charlie and Trigg, my cats, did not like this brush - and they hate being groomed).
 The Zoom Groom isn't supposed to pull on hair, which creates a positive experience for the cat.
 It is a basic cat grooming tool made out of rubber.